 Nevertheless, it is still good to show that you have basic working habits and can respond for the position and satisfaction of a customer.
 I suggest you to mention one or two jobs you had before, briefly listing the duties you responded for.

-* May also interest you: Interview questions for teens.
+* May also interest you: KFC interview questions.

 What is your availability?
 What hours can you work each day?